The word "Chippendales" is both the name of the company and the trademark or service mark for the goods and services offered by the company.

 There is no such thing as a Chippendale, or a Chippendale dancer, but only a CHIPPENDALES dancer.

 Correct: The CHIPPENDALES dancer was interviewed.

 Chippendales owns a federal registration for the following mark:

-When used in its stylized form, the mark should appear in all-black lettering.
+When used in its stylized form, the mark should appear in all-black lettering with pink box.
 No other color should be used without Chippendales prior approval.

 Chippendales owns a federal registration for the famous cuffs and collar costume worn by its dancers (known as "trade dress").
 The registration gives Chippendales the exclusive right to use the trade dress in connection with male exotic dancing and related merchandise.